Stockwell Day: 2000 election

 Liberal activist Warren Kinsella mocked Day's belief in young Earth creationism by pulling out a Barney doll during a television interview and stating that "this was the only dinosaur ever to be on Earth with humans".
-Media covering the Day campaign bus, nicknamed "Prayer Force One", whistled The Flintstones theme song to mock the idea that humans and dinosaurs co-existed.
+Media covering the Day campaign bus, nicknamed "Prayer Force One", hummed The Flintstones theme song to mock the idea that humans and dinosaurs co-existed.

-During the 2000 election the CBC ran an extended documentary purporting to review Day's religious beliefs.
+During the 2000 election, the CBC ran an extended documentary purporting to review Day's religious beliefs.
 In this documentary the CBC interviewed Professor Pliny Hayes, Chair of the Department of Natural Sciences at Red Deer College, who reported that Day said in a speech at the college that there is scientific proof that the world is about 6,000 years old and that early man co-existed with dinosaurs.
 Day filed a complaint with the CBC for the fact that he was at no time asked for comment on the matter.

 When subsequently asked by reporters about his beliefs, Day said he didn't think his beliefs "should be used in any kind of detrimental way in an election campaign."
 Day's spokesman Phil Von Finckenstein said the Alliance believes that other theories of creation should be taught alongside evolution in schools, but he also recognizes education is a provincial jurisdiction.

-The Alliance's direct democracy proposals, which would have required a referendum on any proposal supported by a petition signed by 3% of Canadian voters, was also frequently targeted as a suggestion of a hidden agenda.
+The Alliance's direct democracy proposals, which would have required a referendum on any proposal supported by a petition signed by three per cent of Canadian voters, were also frequently targeted as a suggestion of a hidden agenda.
 Some asserted that "special interest" groups would use the low requirements to put contentious subjects to a national referendum.
 Day himself never did support the threshold, explaining that he would need to consult with Canadians over what the threshold should be.
 The proposal was satirized by Rick Mercer of This Hour Has 22 Minutes, where he proposed a national petition for a referendum to demand that Day change his first name to Doris, which reached the threshold advocated by The Alliance.

 Another gaffe took place when the Day campaign used the hit single "Ordinary Day" by Great Big Sea at a rally without permission.
 The band demanded that Day's campaign cease using the song for campaigning purposes.